• Home

 Potato Flakes Kolaches

 This might be my favorite kolache recipe yet.
-Or maybe it's a tie with the Sour Cream Kolache.
-The sour cream version has a little bit of extra flavor, while the potato dough has a more doughnut-like texture and rose a tiny bit higher.
-I followed the same procedure for this recipe as I did all the others, which is to mix the dry ingredients with the instant yeast, add 130 degree water, then add remaining flour until dough is soft and sticky.
+Or maybe it's a tie with the Sour Cream Kolaches.
+The sour cream version has a little bit of extra flavor, while the potato dough has a more doughnut-like texture and rises a tiny bit higher.
+To make these, I use the same procedure as the others.
+1. Mix the dry ingredients with the instant yeast.
+2. Add 130 degree liquid (milk and butter in this case) and egg.
+3. Add remaining flour until dough is soft and sticky.
+4.Let rise for an hour.
+5. Shape and let rise again.
+6. Fill and bake.

 A pan of Potato Flakes Kolaches with cream cheese and apple fillings.